iancoleman/absurdly-simple-benchmark/README.md

 In psuedocode:

     x = 1.00001
     start timing
     for one hundred thousand times
         x = x * 1.00001
     end timing
+    print the value of x
-how long did it take?
+    print how long it took

 Languages
 ---